3.1 Financing of cultural activities

-The work of the Ministry in the 2017/18 financial year is expected to cost $16.915 million.
-In this financial year we will administer $296.104 million for Vote Arts, Culture and Heritage (includes broadcasting) and $89.595 million for Vote Sport and Recreation.
+The Ministry is primarily funded by the Government.
+In the 2019/20 financial year we will administer approximately $364.110 million for Vote Arts, Culture and Heritage and $92.838 million for Vote Sport and Recreation.
 Several other Votes also allocate money to cultural activities, including Vote Education, Defence and Conservation.

 The New Zealand Lottery Grants Board (LGB) also provides a proportion cultural funding (currently approximately 5%).
 This is done under its statutory role to distribute the profits of government-run national lotteries for charitable purposes.
 At the request of the government the Lottery Grants Board allocates fixed percentages of its income to Creative New Zealand, the New Zealand Film Commission, Nga Taonga Sound & Vision and Sport New Zealand.

-$233.6 million of Lottery profits is being made available to communities in 2017/18.
-The Board will continue to support arts, culture and sporting initiatives through funding of $94.5 million to the four statutory bodies supported by the Board: the New Zealand Film Commission including Ngā Taonga Sound and Vision, Creative New Zealand and Sport New Zealand.
+$233.6 million of Lottery profits was made available to communities in 2017/18.
+The Board continues to support arts, culture and sporting initiatives through funding of $94.5 million to the four statutory bodies supported by the Board: the New Zealand Film Commission including Ngā Taonga Sound and Vision, Creative New Zealand and Sport New Zealand.